helidon-io/helidon/docs-internal/application-pom.md

 And what they do (starting from the bottom):

-* **helidon-mp**: the parent pom used by Helidon MP applications.
+* **helidon-mp**: the parent pom used by Helidon MicroProfile applications.
-  It contains plugin configuration specific to Helidon MP applications, like jandex.
+  It contains plugin configuration specific to Helidon MicroProfile applications, like jandex.
 It inherits from *helidon-applications-project*.
-* **helidon-se**: the parent pom used by Helidon SE applications.
+* **helidon-se**: the parent pom used by Helidon applications.
-  It contains plugin configuration specific to Helidon SE applications, like native image supportin the helidon-maven-plugin.
+  It contains plugin configuration specific to Helidon applications, like native image supportin the helidon-maven-plugin.
   It also inherits from *helidon-applications-project*.
 * **helidon-applications-project**: contains